Wilfred Fortune: Member of parliament

-In 1955, Fortune was granted the use of the title of "Honourable" for life, having served more than three years as a member of the Executive Council.
+In 1953, Fortune was awarded the Queen Elizabeth II Coronation Medal.
+In 1955, he was granted the use of the title of "Honourable" for life, having served more than three years as a member of the Executive Council.

 After parliament

 From 1956 until his death, he chaired the National Party in Auckland.
 In 1957 he won a by-election to regain a seat on the Auckland City Council.
 His interests lay in education and health, and he was a member of the Auckland Education Board, and the Seddon Memorial Technical College Board of Governors.
 He was a director of the YMCA, and chaired the Auckland Central Health Camp Council.